princessofpain/BeginnersGuide/Readme.md

 # BeginnersGuide
-Currently I read the book [Java: A Beginner's Guide, Seventh Edition 7th Edition](https://www.amazon.com/Java-Beginners-Seventh-Herbert-Schildt/dp/1259589315) to enhance my Java skills.
+Currently I read the book [Java: A Beginner's Guide](https://www.amazon.com/Java-Beginners-Seventh-Herbert-Schildt/dp/1259589315) to enhance my Java skills.
 I use this repo to collect small applications and to play around.

 ## Packages
 ### UsingIO